iam3yal/RazorSharp/src/README.md

 ### RazorSharp.Demo.UI
 - Demonstrates how to author [RazorSharp](#razorsharp) components and pages using Razor components.

-### RazorSharp.Demo.Data.ApiServer
-- Serves data through Web APIs for the demo.

-### RazorSharp.Demo.Blazor.AppServer
+### RazorSharp.Demo.Blazor.ServerApp
 - Renders [RazorSharp](#razorsharp) components from `RazorSharp.Demo.UI` on the server.

-### RazorSharp.Demo.Blazor.WasmApp
+### RazorSharp.Demo.Blazor.WasmClient
 - Renders [RazorSharp](#razorsharp) components from `RazorSharp.Demo.UI` on the client.

-### RazorSharp.Demo.Blazor.WasmAppServer
+### RazorSharp.Demo.Blazor.WasmServer
-- Serves the `RazorSharp.Demo.Blazor.WasmApp` application to the browser.
+- Serves the `RazorSharp.Demo.Blazor.WasmClient` application to the browser.

+### RazorSharp.Demo.Search.ApiServer
+- Serves data through Web APIs for the Search example.

+### RazorSharp.Demo.Data.EntityFramework
+- Sets up the configuration for the Entity Framework and Sqlite to be used by the demo.

 ## Tests